Art the Clown: Film appearances

 In Terrifier 3 (2024), Art's headless body reanimates inside the Terrifier carnival and makes its way to Miles County's psychiatric hospital, where Art reattaches his head after helping the possessed Victoria tear apart a security guard.
 The duo escape to an abandoned mansion, then spend the next five years in hibernation.
-In December 2023, they reawaken and set off on another killing spree that promises to ruin everyone's Christmas.
+In December 2023, they reawaken and set off on another killing spree.
 They track down Sienna and invade her home, killing her aunt, Jessica (Margaret Anne Florence) and her uncle Greg (Bryce Johnson) in front of her.
 The demonic entities add more horror when they reveal an unrecognizable skull that according to them belongs to Jonathan.
 Fortunately, Sienna fights against the spirit of the Little Pale Girl, preventing it from invading her body, partially because she still has her cousin Gabbie (Antonella Rose) to fight for.
 Through a clever strategy from Gabbie, Sienna gains control of her sword, using it to kill Victoria and presumably the Little Pale Girl inside her.
 Art attacks Sienna with his chainsaw but is ultimately pinned to a wall.
 Vicky's corpse creates a portal to Hell and Sienna sees herself forced to abandon Art to save Gabbie, only for the younger girl to fall into the mysterious realm alongside the sword.
 Taking advantage of Sienna's distraction, Art escapes through a window and catches a bus, where he honks his horn at a woman as she reads a book called "The 9th Circle."

 Terrifier 4 is currently in the works and will feature Art's backstory within the first 15 minutes of the film according to Leone.